H-4 EAD: How Spouses of Certain Nonimmigrant Visa Holders Can Work in the U.S.

 About Envoy Global and the H Visa Process

 Envoy Global helps navigate the complexities of the H visa process through its secure technology platform and partnership skilled immigration professionals.
-For more information on simplifying your company’s immigration program and obtaining an H visa for skilled foreign talent, check out our ABCs of immigration guide.
+For more information on simplifying your company’s immigration program and obtaining an H visa for skilled foreign talent, check out our ABCs of Immigration guide.

 Envoy is pleased to provide you with this information, which was prepared in collaboration with Corporate Immigration Partners, P.C., a U.S. law firm who provides services through the Envoy Platform (the “U.S. Law Firm”).